santhosh-kumar/BlobTracking/README.md

-A background subtraction based tracking algorithm based on OpenCV.
-It depends on OpenCv and Boost libraries.
+A background subtraction based tracking algorithm using OpenCV.
+It depends on OpenCv (http://opencv.org/) and Boost libraries (http://www.boost.org/).

 Usage
 ------------